mohirt-zz/vagrant-docker-drupal/README.md

 - otherwise, you may remove the old container and start using the latest one

 ### Some Default Settings for Drupal
-The Drupal default 'poor man' style cron is disabled, since we have a specific container to the background cronjob.
+The Drupal default 'poor man' style cron is disabled, since we have a specific container to do the background cronjob.

 ## Coming Features
+- Security strengthen for the containers
+- Some wrapper bash scripts to run drush inside containers
 - A nice backup strategies
 - A proper sendmail solutions for containers
 - Centralized logging